MicrosoftDocs/cpp-docs/docs/c-language/noreturn.md

 The primary benefits for using `_Noreturn` (or the equivalent `noreturn`) are making the intention of the function clear in the code for future readers, and detecting unintentionally unreachable code.

-A function marked `noreturn` should not include a return type because it doesn't return a value to the caller.
+A function marked `noreturn` shouldn't include a return type because it doesn't return a value to the caller.
 It should be `void`.

 ## Example using `noreturn` macro and `_Noreturn `keyword